dbgjerez/workshop-golang-grpc/README.md

 CommentService.Retrieve
 ```

-We've received two methods, also the same that we defined into de ```comment.proto``` file.
+We've received two methods, also the same that we defined in de ```comment.proto``` file.
 So, it looks good.
 Now, I'll call the insert method:

 ```bash
 grpcurl -plaintext localhost:50051 CommentService.Insert